pharmpy/pharmpy/docs/covsearch.rst

     )

-Finally, the candidate effects can be defined through a domain-specifc language (DSL) sentence.
+Finally, the candidate effects can be defined through a model feature language (:ref:`MFL<mfl>`) sentence.
 For instance, the example above can be given as

 .. pharmpy-code::